Nathan-T-Ray/March-Madness-LR/README.md

 # March-Madness-LR
-An sklearn Linear Regression model trained to predict final 8 probability based on two decades of March Madness team data.
+An sklearn Linear Regression model trained to predict Elite 8 qualification probability based on two decades of March Madness team data.

 Coded in Python, imports made for the Kaggle notebook framework